Affiliate Disclosure

 Subframes are chassis members separate from the main body shell that carry suspension and drivetrain loads.
 Most modern unibody vehicles have both a front and rear subframe, and both can serve as jack points for two-wheel axle lifts, with caveats.

 Front subframe: Typically a welded steel cradle or crossmember that spans the width of the engine bay below the engine, carrying the engine mounts, front suspension lower arms, and steering rack.
 It is a legitimate front-axle lift point.
-Centre the jack saddle on the subframe body itself, not on any attached bracket, bolt, or line.
-Some front subframes have a flat, horizontal centre section that is clearly designed for jack contact.
-Others are more complex in shape — if there is no obvious flat centre section, use the frame rails instead.
+Center the jack saddle on the subframe body itself, not on any attached bracket, bolt, or line.
+Some front subframes have a flat, horizontal center section that is clearly designed for jack contact.
+Others are more complex in shape — if there is no obvious flat center section, use the frame rails instead.

-A note on subframe material: some vehicles — particularly European brands and certain Japanese sports cars — use aluminium subframes for weight reduction.
-Aluminium is more sensitive to concentrated point loads than steel.
-Use wide saddle adaptors or a wooden pad on the jack head to spread the load and prevent local deformation.
+A note on subframe material: some vehicles — particularly European brands and certain Japanese sports cars — use aluminum subframes for weight reduction.
+Aluminum is more sensitive to concentrated point loads than steel.
+Use wide saddle adapters or a wooden pad on the jack head to spread the load and prevent local deformation.

 Matching Jack Tonnage to Your Vehicle’s Weight